Quality of programme portfolios

 • Proposals for changes to the programme portfolio for the following year (incorporated into the yearly case for the programme portfolio).

-HVL’s strategy and HVL’s annual reports and plans include management parameters that, along with the assessments from the faculties and national guidelines for the field of education, provide a basis for the evaluation of yearly assessments of the quality of the programme portfolio and the quality assurance system work for educational programmes at HVL.
+HVL’s strategy and development agreement with the Ministry of Education and Research include strategic ambitions and aims along with assessments by the faculties.
+National guidelines in the letter of allocation provide a basis for the evaluation of yearly assessments of the quality of the programme portfolio and the systematic work on quality assurance for study programmes at HVL.

-The Education Committee manages reports and plans with relevance for the educational programmes.
-The University Board manages programme portfolios and planned admissions in late November, and annual reports and plans for HVL in mid-March each year.
-The Vice-Rector for Education is responsible for following up measures in the plan related to quality assurance system work for the educational programmes.
+The Education Committee reviews reports and plans of relevance for the educations.
+HVL reviews programme portfolios and planned admissions at the end of November, and the annual report and plan for HVL in mid-March each year.
+The Pro-Rector for Education is responsible for following up measures in the plan related to the systematic work on the quality of education programmes.

-In mid-March, the dean determines the annual plan for the faculty based on international guidelines, faculty strategies, and the need for measures identified in the annual assessment of quality for the programme portfolio, and the quality assurance system work for educational programmes.
-The plan will state who will be responsible for following up measures in the plan related to quality assurance system work for the educational programmes.
+In mid-March, the Dean determines the annual plan for the faculty based on the Rector’s assignment letter, as well as any needs for measures identified in the annual assessment of quality for the programme portfolio, and the systematic work on quality assurance for study programmes.
+The plan states who is responsible for following up measures related to the systematic work on quality assurance for study programmes.